xrvy/Handyman/README.md

-# Click the link below to visit the website:
+# Handyman Website

-https://xrvy.github.io/Handyman/
+Click the link below to visit the website: https://xrvy.github.io/Handyman/

 **Source Code and Assets**